upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 The setup script does everything: installs Python if missing, creates a local `venv` folder, installs the required packages into it, then shows you a menu.
-It's **safe to re-run any time** — it skips whatever is already done.
+It's **safe to re-run any time**- it skips whatever is already done.

 The very first run downloads TensorFlow and can take **5–15 minutes**.
 Later runs start in seconds.